ngahane/Elsa-HttpRequest/README.md

 # Elsa-HttpRequest
-Elsa-HttpRequest is javascript library for doing Http Request.
-He can use with Javascript and NodeJs
+Elsa-HttpRequest is a javascript library able to test your requests Http. it can be used with Javascript and with NodeJs